Oni Wytars: Musicians

 Depending on the music and the occasion Oni Wytars play in different instrumentation and invite other musicians to play with them as guests from time to time.

-Additional Ensembles
+Additional ensembles

 In great demand as soloists, members of Oni Wytars collaborate on numerous recording and concert performances with internationally acclaimed artists and ensembles such as the "Clemencic Consort", "Accentus", "Ensemble Unicorn" (Austria), "Katharco Early Music Consort", "Sequentia" (Germany), "Els Trobadors" (Spain), Michael Riessler (Germany), Renaud-Garcia Fons (France), Glen Velez (USA).

 Teachers

-The Ensemble Oni Wytars is teaching Early Music on the "Stages of Early Music" at the castle Burg Fürsteneck in Germany.
+The Ensemble Oni Wytars teaches early music on the "Stages of Early Music" at the castle Burg Fürsteneck in Germany.